Debugging Using GDB/LLDB

 Monitor Commands

-The so-called monitor commands are raw packets interpreted directly by the debug server and not by the client (or marshaled into any known command format).
-In other words, the monitor is a convenient way to expand a debugger's functionality without changing the client code. gdb
+Monitor commands are interpreted directly by the debug server and not by the client (or marshaled into any known command format).
+In other words, the monitor is a convenient way to expand a debugger's functionality without changing the client code. gdb exposes this functionality by prefixing your command with monitor.
+Sending e.g. monitor help requests that Arm Virtual Hardware responds with its list of available commands.

 (gdb) monitor help